CalebLBaker/micros/README.md

 Turn the whole screen white instead of printing "Hello, world" because that's easier when you're not in text mode.

 Make release image compatible with UEFI Secure Boot (and propery embed kernel hash in bootloader so that secure boot isn't pointless).

+### v0.1.0 (2024-03-13)

+First Pre-release.

+Kernel boots from a multiboot2-compliant bootloader and then launches the memory manager.

+Memory manager prints "Hello, world" to the screen to give some indication that something has worked.